Tokinogaki/Shinsi2/README.md

-## Feature
+## Features

 ### Modern and Fast 🚄

-* Caches and pre load images, view without stress
+* Caches and pre-loaded images, view without stress
 * Thumbnail preview
-* Smooth transition between pages
+* Smooth transitions between pages
-* Gesture interactive
+* Interactive gestures
-* All orientation supported, iPad Split View supported
+* All orientations supported, iPad Split View supported

 ### Search / Search History
-* Support category filter
+* Supporting category filter
 * `keyword p:10` to skip 10 pages
 * `favorites` to get all favorites, or `favorites0~9` to get specific favorite folder
 * `popular` to show popular galleries
 * `download` to get downloaded galleries
 * Swipe left to delete history

-### Favorite
+### Favorites
 * Enter `favorites` in search bar, or click right top ❤︎
-* In galley page, click right top ❤︎ to add gallery to favorite (Always add to Favorites0)
+* In a gallery page, click right top ❤︎ to add the gallery to Favorites (always adding to Favorites0)
-* In favorites, long press to move/remove favorites
+* In Favorites, long press to move/remove favorites
-* Support custonm folder name
+* Supporting custonm folder name

 ![](Screenshots/f02.jpg)

 ### Downlaod
 * Download
-* Download part of gallery
+* Download part of a gallery
-* Backgroud download not supported
+* Background downloading not supported

 ### Tag
 * Tap to search tag